hashimuimfuransa/echcontract/SETUP.md

 - Implement rate limiting for API endpoints
 - Validate and sanitize all user inputs
 - Keep dependencies updated
+- Email verification is optional for user convenience, but recommended for production use

 ## Next Steps